jun-yan/ids/notes/docs/Pandas_Dataset_Operations.md

 #### Many-to-One Joins

 Many-to-one joins are joins in which one of the two key columns contains duplicated entries.
+This is simmilarly done by calling `pd.merge()` and will result in the new DataFrame preserving the duplicated entries as appropriate.
+In this example the `Category` columns are shared and used as a key to merge the two DataFrames.
+In essence a new column was added to df9 called `Need` using df10 almost like a dictionary to determine what goes in `Need` for each entry.

 ```{code-cell} ipython3
 df10 = pd.DataFrame({